cmmr/EsViritu/README.md

 # Running the tool

-**I have only tested this on Linux and I doubt it would work on MacOS or Windows** !Update

 You might run this as part of a bash script, do your own upstream read processing, etc, but these are the basic instructions.